go-gad/sal/README.md

 elements of which will be pointers to `Rubric`, where the fields are filled with values from the columns that correspond to the names of the tags.

+Unmapped columns will be skipped if database response contains more fields than defined in the structure.

 ## Value `in` list

 ```go